-Paros ferries connect Cyclades Islands with Greece, Dodecanese Islands, Crete & Aegean Islands with crossings available to Piraeus, Rafina & Lavrio (in Greece), Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Naxos, Syros, Folegandros, Mykonos, Tinos, Kimolos, Milos, Sifnos, Kea & Kythnos (in Cyclades Islands), Astypalea (in Dodecanese Islands), Heraklion (in Crete) & Limnos (in Aegean Islands).
+Paros ferries connect Cyclades Islands with Greece, Dodecanese Islands, Crete & Aegean Islands with crossings available to Piraeus, Rafina, Lavrio & Kavala (in Greece), Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Naxos, Syros, Folegandros, Mykonos, Tinos, Kimolos, Serifos, Milos, Sifnos, Kea, Kythnos & Andros (in Cyclades Islands), Astypalea & Patmos (in Dodecanese Islands), Heraklion (in Crete) & Limnos, Chios & Fournoi (in Aegean Islands).
 Sailings from Paros are operated by numerous ferry companies.

 Paros is an island of Greece in the central Aegean Sea.
 One of the Cyclades island group, it lies to the west of Naxos, from which it is separated by a channel about 8 km wide.